AhmedAtya74/System-analysis-and-design/Investigating System Requirements.md

 Chapter Two: Investigating System Requirements

+This blog concentrates on systems analysis activities (Core Process 3) and cover a wider range of concepts, tools, and techniques.

 Six core processes for system development life cycle (SDLC):

  1. Identify the problem and obtain approval.